SolidProgramming/ShareXUploadApi/README.md

   }
 }
 ```
-The "dockerFolder" setting needs to be the same as the unraid container path variable
+### :exclamation::exclamation:The "dockerFolder" setting needs to be the same as the unraid container path variable:exclamation::exclamation:

 ### Unraid Docker
 1. Login to your UnRaid dashboard.